JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 > Both to the email validation for you!

+> > Earlier this year I read a post which motivated me to create this - https://darko.io/posts/but-auth-is-hard

 {{< details title="Logto vs FirebaseAuth vs PB SDK for Auth... 📌" closed="true" >}}